Haolab-BIG/RNA-seq-preprocessing/README.md

 <img width="2238" height="1458" alt="CleanShot 2025-09-13 at 15 40 41@2x" src="https://github.com/user-attachments/assets/d5ba3e8c-96a3-4ece-b1c1-c39fee920d91" />

-	  'Adapter Content': The cumulative percentage count of the proportion of your library which has seen each of the adapter sequences at each position.
+- **Adapter Content**: The cumulative percentage count of the proportion of your library which has seen each of the adapter sequences at each position.

 <img width="2252" height="1592" alt="CleanShot 2025-09-13 at 15 39 27@2x" src="https://github.com/user-attachments/assets/38a63c94-2a50-4919-90ed-88c619e20492" />